Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Bite-specific trend

 \subsection{Direct pass-through to wholesale prices}

-As shown in figure \ref{fig:5.1} in section \ref{section:4}, trend-adjusting the dependent variable for the wholesalers does not change the contemporaneous treatment effect, but it does affect pass-through estimates over a longer time horizon.
+Figure \ref{fig:c.0} illustrates that for all three specifications used in section \ref{section:4} (unadjusted, trend-adjusted, region-time FE), the distributed lag coefficients are not statistically significantly different from zero for $t-5$ through $t-2$, and the period $t$ treatment effects are large and not statistically significantly different from each other.
+While trend-adjusting the dependent variable does not change the contemporaneous treatment effect, it does affect pass-through estimates over a longer time horizon.
 Adjusting for the trend results in a permanently higher price level, whereas not adjusting results in the positive effect in period $t$ being undone in subsequent periods.
-Given this discrepancy, it is important to ensure that the trend is robust to a variety of specifications and assumptions.
+Therefore, it is important to ensure that the trend is robust to a variety of specifications and assumptions.
 This section provides a detailed exposition of the bite-specific trend and illustrates the empirical validity of the adjustment using two different methods.
 The first method uses a single, pooled trend for to the entire sample period.
 This is the method that I use in the main part of the paper (see section \ref{section:4}).
-The second method estimates a separate trend for each of the three events, and only adjusts the dependent variable for events with a significant trend.
+The second method estimates a separate trend for each of the three events and only adjusts the dependent variable for event 2, as that is the only event with a significant trend.
 As I show below, how one adjusts for the trend matters little, as both methods lead to similar results.